-A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
+- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - B. Randomly select one pay period during the fiscal period.

-Result: We obtained the required list with management's representation that the listing is complete.

-- P. Randomly select one pay period during the fiscal period.
 For the 5 employees or officials selected under #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
 Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 (Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
 However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.)